Two-Phase Immersion Cooling

-We provides an industry-leading cooling technology for the modern cloud applications, like AI (Artificial Intelligence) and ML (Machines Learning).
+We provide an industry-leading cooling technology for the modern cloud applications, such as AI (Artificial Intelligence) and ML (Machines Learning).
 Wiwynn’s advanced cooling technologies cover a broad range of our lives.

 No extra power usage from fans and much less from air condition